Blade Mechanics Seminar

 The unchanged key target is to offer a platform for know-how and experience exchange among engineers from various turbomachinery companies.
 The Blade Mechanics Seminar aims to answer the participants needs coming from their daily work on axial and radial bladed discs of aero- and heavy-duty engines.
 All presentations will be given in common engineering terms by using comprehensible mathematics.

-A printable version of the programme including further information of the 23rd Blade Mechanics Seminar will be published soon.
+For a printable version of the programme including further information of the 23rdd Blade Mechanics Seminar please have a look at the flyer.
+(PDF 221,1 KB)

 |08.00 h||Registration with Welcome Coffee & Croissants|